Common Concerns of New Parents (And How to Handle Them)

 Common Concerns of New Parents

 Caring for a newborn really should come with an instruction manual.
-There are so many what if’s and how-to’s that it can be pretty overwhelming.
+There are so many what-ifs and how-to’s that it can be pretty overwhelming.
 In fact, according to an article from The Washington Post, “Overly optimistic expectations (read parenting expectations vs. reality here) and a lack of preparation can cause significant distress at a time when new parents already feel vulnerable.
 For some parents, this may impede bonding with their baby, shade over into postnatal depression – which affects up to 16 percent of new mothers and 5 percent of new fathers – or strain the relationship with their partner.”1

-So instead of EXPECTING things to go a certain way.
-Let’s discuss some REAL situations and questions to help you get through this vulnerable time!
+So instead of expecting things to go a certain way, let’s discuss some real situations and questions to help you get through this vulnerable time!

 To put it simply, a lot.
 According to the American Pregnancy Association, newborns can pee up to twenty times a day.2 Fortunately, you don’t have to change your baby every time they pee.
 However, you should check their diaper frequently every 2-3 hours.
 If you smell or notice your baby had a bowel movement, you should change it right away.
 Babies (especially newborns) have very sensitive skin.
 Keeping their skin clean & dry will be key to preventing those annoying (and ouchie) diaper rashes!